 The Mount Laurel Doctrine creates strong enforcement mechanisms if towns fail to comply with their fair share obligations, including builder's remedy lawsuits and other compliance challenges in court.
 Enforcement is key to achieving the Doctrine's aims of addressing segregation and ensuring affordable housing development throughout the state.
 As the legal entity designated by the New Jersey Supreme Court to represent the interests of the public, Fair Share Housing Center has settled more than 340 cases with municipalities throughout the state.
 More than 300 of those towns are in compliance, the highest number of towns to reach that status since the original establishment of the Mount Laurel Doctrine in 1975.
-As a result of the current settlement agreements, 50,000 new affordable homes are anticipated to be built over the next decade.
+As a result of the current settlement agreements, over 20,000 affordable homes have been built since 2017, with tens of thousands more still underway.